 8.3 The following people have been authorised to receive disclosures and are authorised persons for this purpose:

-- the AIFS Deputy Director (Corporate and Strategy); and
+- the AIFS Deputy Director (Corporate Services); and

 - the AIFS Deputy Director (Research).